TRIMETHYLGLYCINE OR TMG

 Dosage.
 Figuring out how much TMG to supplement has not been easy.
 Hair analysis has not been a reliable guide, nor have other standard tests.

 Recently, we found that women should take only 1000 mg daily.
 Men can take up to 3000 mg daily.
+If the sodium/potassium ratio is less than about 0.4 mg%, a little more TMG is often helpful.

 If one takes too much, usually one does not feel well.
 Symptoms of too much TMG include some fatigue, nausea, hair loss, dizziness, spaciness or rarely other symptoms.
 Too much also causes the body to become yin, which is not helpful.
 This is hard to detect, however.